BoxRec: Criticism of the website

 BoxRec has been criticized for not keeping correct records for boxers, especially historic fighters.
 In 2005, BoxRec applied to become recognized as the official record keepers for the Association of Boxing Commissions (ABC).
 The ABC held interviews with both Fight Fax and BoxRec at their 2005 convention.
 Each applicant made a submission and presentation to the ABC panel which included state commissioners and attorneys.
 The panel then voted unanimously in favour to award Fight Fax the position.
-The ABC later revealed that they had performed tests to measure the accuracy of each website's records: Fight Fax's records were shown to be 100% accurate, while the accuracy of BoxRec's records was found to be "substantially lower".
+The ABC later revealed that they had performed tests to measure the accuracy of each company's records: Fight Fax's records were shown to be 100% accurate, while the accuracy of BoxRec's records was found to be "substantially lower".
 Nonetheless, in 2016 the ABC voted to recognize Boxrec as an official record-keeper alongside Fight Fax.

 Boxing promoter J. Russell Peltz stated "very few things in life are one hundred percent.
 But I've come across some glaring errors at BoxRec, mostly in the historical records."
 ESPN's Dan Rafael noted that "so many people have a hand in BoxRec that the records aren't always accurate.
 Ricardo Mayorga's record has been wrong for years.
 There's a mistake [in] Derrick Gainer's record too."

 Plaudits from boxing personalities

 When asked how important BoxRec was to him, boxing promoter Lou DiBella stated that "anyone in boxing who says he doesn't use BoxRec is either a complete imbecile or lying" and Bruce Trampler, the matchmaker for Top Rank, said that "short of actually being at a fight, they're the best source of information out there."

 Boxing journalist Thomas Hauser also asked the chairman of the New York State Athletic Commission Ron Scott Stevens what his thoughts were, and Stevens was quoted as saying "Fight Fax is the mandated record-keeper for athletic commissions in the United States.
 But BoxRec does more than supplement Fight Fax.
 In many respects, it surpasses Fight Fax."

-David Haye, when commenting on what was his only professional loss at the time, stated I'd love to get revenge over Carl Thompson, I know I have improved and made the adjustments required, but still, I take a look at my record at BoxRec and I see this red blob there, that one loss there really does stick out at me.
+David Haye, when commenting on what was then his only professional loss at the time, stated I'd love to get revenge over Carl Thompson, I know I have improved and made the adjustments required, but still, I take a look at my record at BoxRec and I see this red blob there, that one loss there really does stick out at me.

+WBA

+Boxrec announced that, as of August, 2024, the webpage no longer recognizes World Boxing Association world championship fights as being for world titles and WBA world champions as having been world champions, at least as far as their WBA championships are concerned.